Children's propaganda in Nazi Germany: Propaganda through schools

 With the dismissal of Jewish educators, the National Socialist Teachers League required that only teachers who could prove they were "Aryan" were teaching the German youth.
 Every educator "was required to submit an ancestry table in triplicate with official documented proof" of their lineage.
 In addition, the league monitored courses for compliance with the Nazi Party's values.
 All educational courses had to reflect the aims of Hitler; of the required courses, they believed the most important was to teach German children racial theory and, by extension, the Jewish problem.
 By 1936, 97% of German educators belonged to the National Socialist Teachers League.

 Children's books were created throughout the Nazi's reign to incite hatred for Jews at a young age.
 These books contained demeaning illustrations of Jewish people; in these books, Jewish people were depicted as "usually stocky ... the posture is crooked or bent; the feet are flat; the hair is dark; there is a lot of coarse body hair.
 The face usually has dark and bulging eyes, a crooked or bent nose, hanging eyelids, a hanging underlip, and a heavy beard."
-Furthermore, books such as Trau Keinem Fuchs auf grüner Heid und keinem Jud aufi seinem Eid (in English, Trust No Fox on his Green Meadow and No Jew on his Oath), written by Elvira Bauer, aimed to reiterate to German children that the war "was being fought to save the Aryan world from the Jewish alien invaders within the midst".
+Furthermore, books such as Trau Keinem Fuchs auf grüner Heid und keinem Jud auf seinem Eid (in English, Trust No Fox on his Green Meadow and No Jew on his Oath), written by Elvira Bauer, aimed to reiterate to German children that the war "was being fought to save the Aryan world from the Jewish alien invaders within the midst".
 These books were distributed in schools with the sole purpose of teaching children Nazi ideologies.

 Additionally, after-school activities and weekend trips were regularly sponsored by the Hitler Youth and the League of German Girls.
 These activities often acted as recruitment meetings for the participating school children.
 The Hitler Youth combined sports and physical outdoor activities with Nazi ideologies.
 Likewise, the League of German Girls emphasized collective athletics such as rhythmic gymnastics, which "German health authorities deemed less strenuous to the female body and better geared to preparing them for motherhood".
 This was also used for public display.
 Authorities wanted these sports and activities to encourage "young men and women to abandon their individuality in favor of the goals of the Aryan collective".